headforwards-spd/headforwards-website/src/pages/info-pages/create-effective-teams.md

 introduction:
   show: false
   text: >-
-    At Headforwards, each client has a dedicated team, hand-picked to meet their specific needs
+    At Headforwards each client has a dedicated team hand-picked to meet their specific needs
 components:
   - content: